 Why Demon Slayer Visuals Work So Well

-- The haori and breathing effects make static art feel alive.
+- The breathing effects make static art feel alive without turning the frame muddy.

-- The franchise supports both emotional character art and full battle spectacle.
+- The franchise supports both single-character obsession art and broader Hashira mood maps.

 Best Use Cases